-At each NEON site, 10-26 base plots are sampled for initial soil taxonomic, physical and chemical properties.
-The most common sampling method is excavation of a single soil pit per plot, although collection of 1-6 cores (which are composited by horizon for characterization) is also possible.
-The composite of all core locations is treated as a 'pit' for this data product.
-The type of sampling method employed is recorded in the variable soilSamplingMethod in the table spc_perplot.
-Each pit is sampled by soil horizon and characterized for taxonomic, physical and chemical properties, including bulk density when possible.
-Pits have between 2-9 horizons, with 20-108 unique horizons measured for physical and chemical properties per site.
+At each NEON site, 10-26 base plots were sampled for initial soil taxonomic, physical and chemical properties.
+The most common sampling method was excavation of a single soil pit per plot, although collection of 1-6 cores (which were composited by horizon for characterization) was also possible.
+The composite of all core locations was treated as a 'pit' for this data product.
+The type of sampling method employed was recorded in the variable soilSamplingMethod in the table spc_perplot.
+Each pit was sampled by soil horizon and characterized for taxonomic, physical and chemical properties, including bulk density when possible.
+Pits had between 2-9 horizons, with 20-108 unique horizons measured for physical and chemical properties per site.
 Across the entire Observatory, approximately 3,300 horizons are recorded, with ~ 3,000 observations of soil biogeochemistry and particle size and ~ 2,000 observations of soil bulk density.